isbobby/isbobby.github.io/4-algorithms/1-trees/2-tree-serialisation.md

 ![](2-pre-order.png)

 ### Deserialising
-After a tree is serialised, we also need a function to reconstruct the tree into the original representation with `TreeNode`.
+After a tree is serialised, we also need a function to reconstruct the tree into the original representation with `TreeNode`s.

-Pre-order walk will visit the root of a subtree first, so the head of an array will be the root of the current subtree, and the remaining array will form its left and right children.
+Pre-order walk will visit the root of a subtree first.
+Therefore, the first element of a pre-order array will be the root of the current subtree, and the remaining elements of the array will form its left and right children.

 ![](2-pre-order-des-base.png)

+In the above example, we can determine the root will be `1`.

-After visiting the root, pre-order visits the left child.
-Hence, we know that the first element of the remaining array must be the root of the left subtree.
-If it's marked as `null`, we can return early.
-This happens as the left child of `2` is null.
+After visiting the root, pre-order walk will visit the left child.
+Hence, we know that the first element of the remaining array must be the root of the left subtree, which is `2` in this case.

-According to how we do pre-order walk, we will finally visit the right node, and therefore `2` can use the "left over" array to build its right subtree.

 ![](2-pre-order-return.png)

+With reference to the diagram above, we then enter a recursive case where `2` is the root of the subtree.
+The next element in the array happens to be `n` - this suggests that the left subtree is `null`, and the elements after this forms the right subtree.

+The right subtree also happens to be `null`, now we know that the `2` subtree is completed.
+We can return whatever that's remaning (`3,4,n,n,5,n,n`) to `2`'s parent `1`, as it will form `1`'s right subtree.

 With this understanding, we can use our `Preorder` DFS function to deserialise the tree.
 ```go